pratikisc/ISCSalesOps/SFDC Case Bookings/000 Base Table: Cases grouped by Opportunities.md

 	) AS rank
 	FROM
 		salesforce_case as a
-		left join "sfdc-w003-t005-splits-key-value-final" as j1 ON a.casenumber = j1.casenumber

 	WHERE
 		-- Remember to check this same list in the WITH ( CaseList ) table in Final View a.type in ('Renewal', 'Amendment', 'Transfer – Acquirer', 'Transfer – Acquiree') and